torsten-liermann/systemd-docker/README.md

 # Introduction
 This repository provides a wrapper that makes Docker containers truely compatible with `systemd`.
-One of `systemd`'s features is that it provides a process watch and failure restart policy handling but if the systemd unit for a Docker container is configured to execute `docker run` (unit file configuration
+One of `systemd`'s features is that it provides a process monitoring and failure restart policy handling.
+If the systemd unit for a Docker container is configured to execute `docker run` (unit file configuration
 `ExecStart=docker run ...`), **`systemd`** is actually going to **supervise** the Docker **client process instead of the container process**.
 This is how
 `docker run` works and it can lead to bunch of odd situations:
 - the client can detach or crash while the container is fine and should hence not be restarted